 Environmental Benefits of Furniture Donation

-By choosing to donate furniture, you’re not only helping people get the rest they deserve, but you’re also lowering the environment’s pollution rate.
+By choosing to donate furniture in good condition, you’re not only helping people get the rest they deserve, but you’re also lowering the environment’s pollution rate.

-Now, thanks to organizations like The Mustard Seed of Central Florida and LoadUp, there are eco-friendly furniture recycling options available in Orlando that also support a good cause.
+Thanks to organizations like The Mustard Seed of Central Florida and LoadUp, as well as all other charities that offer donations to the community like Habitat for Humanity, there are furniture recycling options available in Orlando that also support a good cause.

 LoadUp donates as close to all of our furniture pickups in the Orlando area to the Mustard Seed of Central Florida and other organizations rather than sending it to a landfill.